JuliaTesting/ReTest.jl/README.md

 This package allows:

-1. defining tests in source files, whose execution is deferred and triggered on demand.
+1. Defining tests in source files, whose execution is deferred and triggered on demand.

    This is useful when one likes to have definitions of methods and corresponding tests close to each other.
 This is also useful for code which is not (yet) organized as a package, and where one doesn't want to maintain a separate set of files for tests.

-2. filtering run testsets with a `Regex`, which is matched against the descriptions of testsets.
+2. Filtering run testsets with a `Regex`, which is matched against the descriptions of testsets.

    This is useful for running only part of the test suite of a package.
-For example, if you made a change related to addition, and included "addition" in the description of the corresponding tetstsets, you can easily run only these tests.
+For example, if you made a change related to addition, and included "addition" in the description of the corresponding testsets, you can easily run only these tests.

    Note that a [pull request](https://github.com/JuliaLang/julia/pull/33672)